matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Kubernetes and GKE On-Prem create the foundation.
 - On-premises and Cloud environments stay in sync.
-- A rich set of tools is provided for:
+- A rich set of tools provided for:
-    - Managing services on-premises an in the Cloud.
+    - Managing services on-premises and in the Cloud.
     - Monitoring systems and services.
     - Migrating apps from VMs into your clusters.
     - Maintaining consistent policies across all clusters, whether on-premises ot in the CLoud.